TheComputerM/dotfiles/README.md

 - Follow the instructions in the READMEs of __.themes__ and __.icons__
 - Put your username in `.config/gtk-3.0/bookmarks`
 - If you cannot see available wifi networks try `systemctl start iwd`
-- Follow the gnome-keyring [here](https://wiki.archlinux.org/title/GNOME/Keyring) or else vscode is going to keep asking you to login and shit
+- Follow the gnome-keyring [here](https://wiki.archlinux.org/title/GNOME/Keyring) or else vscode is going to keep asking you to login and shit.
 - Sometimes vscode sets itself as the default folder handler, set it to thunar
 ```sh
 xdg-mime query default inode/folder